kairos-io/kairos/docs/content/en/docs/Examples/single-node.md

   # Change to your pass here
   passwd: kairos
   ssh_authorized_keys:
-  # Add your github user here!
+  # Replace with your github user and un-comment the line below:
-  - github:mudler
+  # - github:mudler

 k3s:
   enabled: true